Australian Senate: Quota size

-Issues with equal representation
+Proportional representation of the states vs one vote one value

-Each state elects the same number of senators, meaning there is equal representation for each of the Australian states, regardless of population, so the Senate, like many upper Houses, does not adhere to the principle of "one vote one value".
+Each state elects the same number of senators, meaning there is equal representation for each of the Australian states, regardless of population, so the Senate, like many upper Houses, does not adhere to the principle of one vote one value.
 Tasmania, with a population of around 500,000, elects the same number of senators as New South Wales, which has a population of more than 8 million.

-Because of this imbalance, governments favoured by the more populous states are occasionally frustrated by the extra power the smaller states have in the Senate, to the degree that former Prime Minister Paul Keating famously referred to the Senate's members as "unrepresentative swill".
-The proportional election system within each state ensures that the Senate incorporates more political diversity than the lower house, which has historically been a two party body.
+The proportional election system within each state ensures that the Senate incorporates more political diversity than the lower house (House of Representatives), which has historically been a two party body.
 The elected membership of the Senate more closely reflects the first voting preference of the electorate as a whole than does the composition of the House of Representatives, despite the large discrepancies from state to state in the ratio of voters to senators.
 This often means that the composition of the Senate is different from that of the House of Representatives, contributing to the Senate's function as a house of review.

 With proportional representation, and the small majorities in the Senate compared to the generally larger majorities in the House of Representatives, and the requirement that the number of members of the House be "nearly as practicable" twice that of the Senate, a joint sitting after a double dissolution is more likely than not to lead to a victory for the House over the Senate.
 When the Senate had an odd number of senators retiring at an election (3 or 5), 51% of the vote would lead to a clear majority of 3 out of 5 per state.
 With an even number of senators retiring at an election, it takes 57% of the vote to win 4 out of 6 seats, which may be insurmountable.
-This gives the House an unintended extra advantage in joint sittings but not in ordinary elections, where the Senate may be too evenly balanced to get House legislation through.
+This gives the House an advantage in joint sittings but not in ordinary elections, where the Senate may be too evenly balanced to get House legislation through.

-The Government does not need the support of the Senate to stay in office; however, the Senate can block or defer supply, an action that precipitated a constitutional crisis in 1975.
-However, if the governing party does not have a majority in the Senate, it can often find its agenda frustrated in the upper house.
-This can be the case even when the government has a large majority in the House.
+A party does not need the support of the Senate to form government (needing only a majority in the House of Representatives), however the Senate can block supply, effectively preventing the government from lawfully spending money.
+Whether a government facing a Senate that blocks supply is obliged to either resign or call an election was one of the major disputes of the 1975 constitutional crisis.
+However, even where the Senate does not block supply, they can still use their power to frustrate the legislative agenda of the government.

 Parties

-The overwhelming majority of senators have always been elected as representatives of political parties.
-Parties which currently have representation in the Senate are: